Can black holes evaporate past extremality?: Introduction

-We will therefore adopt a simple classical model of this problem, where the matter is modeled as a thin stress-free charged shell \cite{de1967gravitational}, and the effects of Hawking radiation are mocked up with null dust \cite{Hiscock:1980ze,Hiscock:1981xb}.
-More precisely, we take the interior of the shell to be flat, while its immediate exterior is the ingoing charged Vaidya spacetime \cite{Bonnor:1970zz} with a prescribed mass $M(v)$ that varies with advanced time $v$.
+More precisely, we glue a flat interior to an ingoing charged Vaidya \cite{Bonnor:1970zz} exterior at a matching radius corresponding to the shell position.
+The exterior has a prescribed mass $M(v)$ that varies with advanced time $v$.
 The increasing-mass case $M'(v)>0$ corresponds to energy falling into the black hole, while the decreasing case ($M'(v)<0$) models evaporation, with negative-energy null dust representing ingoing Hawking quanta.
 In the latter case it is natural to also match to an outgoing Vaidya spacetime at a ``pair formation front'' outside the apparent horizon, but we do not perform the construction explicitly since it is identical to the original work \cite{Hiscock:1981xb}.

-How does the incoming null dust affect the shell?
-Naively, one would expect a combination of mass transfer, heating, and compression (perhaps with opposing signs for negative energy flux).
-Our model is unable to distinguish between mass transfer and heating, but the big surprise is that there is no significant inward push: if a shell approaches the Cauchy horizon without backreaction ($Q=M=\textrm{constant})$, it still approaches that region with backreaction.
-In particular, it remains indefinitely at a finite size nearly equal to that of the evolving inner horizon radius $r_-=M-\sqrt{M^2-Q^2}$.

-However, the shell's material mass $m$ (or really its \textit{internal energy}) is dramatically affected by the incoming radiation.
+This model yields coupled ordinary differential equations for the shell radius $r$ and its material mass $m$, which we solve using a mixture of numerical and analytical techniques.
+We find that the shell radius approaches the inner horizon radius $r_-=M-\sqrt{M^2-Q^2}$ during initial collapse, and remains near this (now time-evolving) radius during subsequent accretion or evaporation.
+On the other hand, the shell mass $m$ is dramatically affected by the incoming radiation.
 It grows exponentially during any initial period of accretion ($M'(v)>0$), a potential embarrassment of the model that we wish away by regarding $m$ as an unmeasurable bookkeeping parameter.
-However, once evaporation takes over ($M'(v)<0$) , then $m$ decreases to zero at a \textit{finite} time $v=\hat{v}$, after which the shell becomes null and outgoing.
-When the horizon disappears after evaporation past extremality and the shell can finally escape, it simply expands to future null infinity.
+However, once evaporation takes over ($M'(v)<0$), then $m$ decreases to zero at a \textit{finite} time $v=\hat{v}$, after which the shell becomes null and outgoing.
+When the horizon disappears after evaporation past extremality and the shell can finally escape, it simply expands at the speed of light.

+The model thus predicts that the remnant is an \textit{expanding null shell}.
 As measured from infinity, the shell energy is slightly below the charge (making the spacetime slightly superextremal),